-As of December 31, 2018 and 2017, Christensen maintained an office location in San Francisco.
+As of December 31, 2019 and 2018, Christensen maintained an office location in San Francisco.
 The lease agreement is effective December 1, 2015 for a term of 61 months expiring December 2020 with monthly base rent of \$16,885 and a 3% annual increase.
-In August 2018, Christensen terminated its lease in Bishkek, Kyrgyzstan.
-In addition, Christensen maintains lease agreements for office equipment.
+Subsequent to year end, the Foundation elected not to renew its lease.

-Future minimum lease payments are as follows:
+Future minimum lease payments are approximately as follows: